Jacks27/Coop-hse/README.md

 ## This is an informational website

-This is a website interface that allows user to view products details about Coop banks Housing , User can view products information, contact infromation and social medial links.We have a home page with a few descrition of the user system.
+This is a website interface that allows user to view products details about Coop banks Housing , User can view products information, contact information and social medial links.We have a home page with a few descrition of the user .

 ## Usage